peilunnn/gcp-dapp-auction/README.md

       4. Bid increment limit
       5. Duration of auction
 2. User joins the auction
-   1. User views the auction details by calling `info()` function
+   1. User views the auction details by calling `info()`
-   2. User participate in the auction by calling `bid()` function, and supplies:
+   2. User participates in the auction by calling `bid()`, and supplies:
-      1. Amount to bid
+      1. Bid amount
-         1. Which must be higher than the starting/existing bid
+         1. Which must be higher than the existing bid
          2. For the second bid onwards, the amount is treated as a bid increment, and must be higher than the increment limit
-   3. User can only withdraw bid amount if he/she is not the highest bidder
+   3. User can only withdraw bid amount if he is not the highest bidder
-3. NFT seller settles the auction
+3. NFT seller ends the auction
-   1. User views the auction details by calling `info()` function
+   1. User views the auction details by calling `info()`
-   2. User settles the auction by calling `end()` function
+   2. User ends the auction by calling `end()`
-      1. If the auction is not yet ended, the function will revert
+      1. If the timer has not yet run out, the function will revert
-      2. If the auction is ended, the function will transfer the NFT to the highest bidder, and transfer the funds to the NFT seller
+      2. If the timer has run out, the function will transfer the NFT to the highest bidder, and transfer the funds to the NFT seller
 4. Auction participants who are not the highest bidder can withdraw their bid amount
-   1. User views the auction details by calling `info()` function
+   1. User views the auction details by calling `info()`
-   2. User withdraws the bid amount by calling `withdraw()` function
+   2. User withdraws the bid amount by calling `withdraw()`

 ### Prevent Reentrancy Attack